hmkcode/hmkcode.github.io/_posts/java/2022-06-02-java-how-to-enforce-noninstantiability.markdown

 }
 ```

-##  How to Enforce Nonnstantiability?
+##  How to Enforce Non-instantiability?

 **No explicit constructor**